openMSX User's Manual

 This lets openMSX know that the file galious.gam is a ROM cartridge and that openMSX should insert it in the first available free cartridge slot.
 You can also use -carta to explicitly specify cartridge slot A.

-Or, maybe openMSX didn't have the ROM in the ROM database and failed auto detection of the mapper type.
-You can specify the mapper to Konami (formerly known as KONAMI4) like this:
+In the event openMSX doesn't have the ROM in the ROM database and fails auto detection of the mapper type, you can specify the mapper to Konami (for instance) like this:

 openmsx galious.rom -romtype Konami